digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.22.md

 * feature list method - identification - adduct (Na, K, NH3)+ complexe 0.001 M/z

-==> feature list avec moi de 160 features (trop restrictif)
+==> feature list with less than 160 features (trop restrictif)
-## Paused

 ## Done
+### Ornamental project

-- [X] broyage & extraction of the 38 samples of clematis, lonicera & euonymus
+- [X] Preparation of the sample for analysis (Grinding, extraction, labelisation of the 38 samples of clematis, lonicera & euonymus) ; blank is the solvant extraction which followed the same step than sample (extraction with 3 beads in eppendorf)

+**labellisation** : DBGI_xxxxxx_01 refer to stock vial (conserved in the freezer)

 ## Notes

-Eworkshop Jean luc Wolfender GA